 Specialty coffee has become quite the buzzword in Greece's coffee crazy capital.
-I've got to witness the growth of the coffee community first hand, while coffee touring Athens in the summer of 2016, 2017 and 2018.
+I've got to witness the growth of the coffee scene first hand, while cafe hopping in Athens the summer of 2016, 2017 and 2018.
 I am excited to present you the results of these caffeinated adventures: a specialty coffee guide featuring the real deal - new and established specialty coffee shops in Athens!

 Newest addition to Athen's specialty coffee map

 I remember stepping into Coviar for the first time and thinking I must have the wrong address.
 What appeared in front of me looked more like the elegant lobby of a five star hotel than a cafe.
 Upon nervously looking around for something that seemed familiar I spotted the bar with syphons all lined up and finally the friendly face of Chris Loukakis, one of the co-owners.
 Turns out, I was in the right place!
 To find such sophistication while cafe hopping was a tad unexpected, and I felt slightly under-dressed for such a fine venue.

 Upon learning more about this newly opened establishment from Chris I realized, Coviar is meant to provide an extraordinary coffee experience for everyone.
 Professionalism is high on the agenda, which is no surprise, given the fact that Chris has 13 years of experience in the coffee industry.
 Coviar is a combination of a coffee lab, roastery, café and bar.
 For the moment, a Colombia and a Brazil are on the menu, both beautifully balanced coffees that arouse curiosity of what's to come.